towhee-io/towhee/docs/get-started/data-collection.md

 Most data scientists have experienced that exception crashes your code when dealing with large-scale datasets, damaged input data, unstable networks, or out of storage.
 It would be even worse if it crashes after having processed over half of the data, and you have to fix your code and re-run all the data.

-`DataCollection` support exception-safe execution, which can be enabled by a single line of code:
+`DataCollection` supports exception-safe execution, which can be enabled by a single line of code:

 ```python
 dc.exception_safe() \ # or dc.safe()